-Pismo Beach is a small coastal town in Central California that’s known for its stunning beaches, sand dunes, and outdoor recreational activities.
+Pismo Beach is a small town on the Central California Coast that’s known for its stunning beaches, sand dunes, and outdoor recreational activities.
 This lively community is a popular destination for Central Valley locals, especially in the summer as temperatures start to pick up.

 While the beach is what attracts most of the visitors, other popular points of interest include the Monarch Butterfly Grove, the iconic Pismo Beach Pier, and fresh, drool-worthy seafood.

 In this post, we cover 20 of the top things to do in Pismo Beach and many other helpful tips to make the best of your visit.
 Let’s get started!

 If you’re looking for a more quiet beach town getaway, be sure to check out our post on 15 wonderful things to do in Morro Bay!

 Pismo Beach is home to one of the largest Monarch Butterfly Groves in California.
 Each year over 10,000 Monarch Butterflies gather at Pismo Beach Grove to seek shelter on the temperate California coast from the cold winter temperatures.

 The best time to see Monarch Butterflies in California is in the winter months from October to February.
 In the spring Monarch Butterflies start migrating north so if you come outside of this time frame, there might not be many butterflies left and you’ll be walking through an empty Eucalyptus grove.

 Monarch Butterfly Grove is located next to the North Beach Campground and is free to visit, but parking can be a limiting factor.

 If there is no parking available, you can also park at the free beach parking lot next to Fin’s Bar & Grill and take the 0.6-mile-long Meadow Creek Trail to the grove.